 The first distillation of rum took place on the sugarcane plantations of the Caribbean in the 17th century.
 Plantation slaves first discovered that molasses, a byproduct of the sugar refining process, could be fermented into alcohol.
-This recipe remains true to this original process, it is a simple and straightforward recipe but provides a good base to build a more complex recipe from.
+This recipe remains true to this original process.

 Makes 6L @ 40%